How are we doing?

 The dubious role of enthusiastic clinicians

 As soon as a new auditory implant is released, several clinicians start up enthusiastically.
 If successful, or not really unsuccessful, results are published.
 In case of problems, a report might not be submitted or with a significant delay, which might lead to incomplete and biased literature data.
-Therefore, new, bimonthly, a relevant publication will be discussed critically.
+Therefore, new, bimonthly, a relevant subject (publication) will be discussed critically.
 First review will be published on this website in January 2018.